buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcTransportElement.md

 ### Spatial Containment

-* The IfcTransportElement is placed within the project spatial hierarchy using the objectified relationship IfcRelContainedInSpatialStructure, refering to it by its inverse attribute _SELF\IfcElement.ContainedInStructure_.
+* The IfcTransportElement is placed within the project spatial hierarchy using the objectified relationship IfcRelContainedInSpatialStructure, referring to it by its inverse attribute _SELF\IfcElement.ContainedInStructure_.
 Subtypes of IfcSpatialStructureElement are valid spatial containers, with IfcBuilding being the default container.